SoftBank slams Dish's Sprint bid, rules out sweeteners

 "I'm open to any potential business, but first we have to own Sprint," he said.

-Son also dismissed concerns that shareholders of Sprint's majority owned venture, Clearwire Corp CLWR.O, might vote against Sprint's agreement to buy the rest of Clearwire for $2.97 per share at a special meeting on May 21.
+Son also dismissed concerns that shareholders of Sprint's majority owned venture, Clearwire Corp, might vote against Sprint's agreement to buy the rest of Clearwire for $2.97 per share at a special meeting on May 21.

 If that deal is voted down by minority shareholders, Sprint might not need to buy their shares anyway as it would already have roughly 68 percent ownership and board approval because of support from strategic investors.